Featured post

 DUE TO PRACTICAL REASONS, THE 2024 NVAS AFRICA DAY HAS BEEN POSTPONED TO SATURDAY MARCH 15, 2025.
 JOIN US ON THE NEW DATE!

 How to make light in dark times?
-The NVAS Africa Day, held on Saturday 19 October (venue Leidse Lente), Saturday 15 March will focus on humor – in theory and in practice.
+The NVAS Africa Day, held on Saturday 15 March at De Kargadoor in Utrecht, will focus on humor – in theory and in practice.
 While the humorous and the playful may sometimes seem incongruous with crises, they both find their foundation in absurdity (Martin 2022).
 Humor functions to address topics that are sensitive, ‘off-limits,’ and to subvert the status quo.

 During political upheaval, cartoons and satirical images can be used to visualize discontent and ridicule those in power.
 Recently, a flurry of memes depicting the French president Macron express anti-colonial sentiments in West African countries, whereas the South African cartoonist Zapiro has famously captured and critiqued politicians in the country for decades.
 In the context of the development aid industry in Africa, European and American aid workers and volunteers have used satirical campaigns and ads to draw attention to the often-persistent power inequalities and stereotypes of an aid-dependent Africa that remain central logics for many development projects.
 The Instagram account of ‘Barbie Savior,’ depicting voluntourism and the campaign ‘Africa for Norway,’ positing the idea that Africans should donate radiators to help the freezing population of Norway, make visible and draw attention to the pernicious images of aid in Africa that continue to circulate.